julia-dyck/EgoCor/README.md

 adjusted for covariates by fitting a linear regression in a preliminary step before the semi-variogram fitting process.

+### See also

+Dyck, J., Koslik, J.-O., &amp; Sauzet, O. (2025).
+EgoCor: An R Package to Facilitate the Use of Exponential Semi-Variograms for Modelling the Local Spatial Correlation Structure in Social Epidemiology. <i>Journal of Open Research Software</i>, <i>13</i>(1), 6. https://doi.org/10.5334/jors.517

+for information on the purpose and usage of EgoCor.

 ## Installation

 You can install the EgoCor package from